Characters: The Amazing Race 20

 - Played straight in the fourth leg.
 They started out the leg at 10:00 at night, but instead of going to a travel agency to book tickets, they instead went straight to the airport, putting them on a flight an hour behind all the other teams when they were the only ones not to get tickets on the first flight.
 They were only saved due to the non-elimination leg.

 Nareman "Nary" Ebeid & Jamie Graetz (The Teachers)

 Federal agents masquerading as school teachers.
 They stayed pretty much in the background through the first half of the season, until a conversation with Art & J.J. in Baku clued the Border Patrol Agents onto their real identities.
-Deciding they watned to stir the pot a little, Art & J.J. told the other teams that nary & Jamie weren't really teachers, something the other teams did not car about in the least, and, immediately following the big fight at the Nairobi airport, they decided to make the whole situation worse
+Deciding they wanted to stir the pot a little, Art & J.J. told the other teams that Nary & Jamie weren't really teachers, something the other teams did not care about in the least, and, immediately following the big fight at the Nairobi airport, they decided to make the whole situation worse

 by confronting the Federal Agents about their real jobs.
 Though not phased by this mess in the least, Nary & Jamie still ended up last at the end of that leg when they had trouble setting up their campsite.
 Though they would get saved by a non-elimination, they would start the next leg more than two hours behind the second-to-last team, and, as there was no equalizer during the leg, they were not able to catch up, despite Vanessa & Ralph doing their best to blow their lead, and they were eliminated in 6th.

 - Don't Look Down: Nary to Jamie during the rappelling Roadblock.